-After installing packages in the global zone, you need to install the required packages in the non-global zone for Oracle Solaris 11.
-On Oracle Solaris 11.1, if the non-global zone has an older version of Veritas InfoScale packages already installed then during the upgrade of the Veritas InfoScale packages in global zone, packages inside non-global zone are automatically upgraded provided zone is running.
+- All the zones are upgraded (both global and non-global) unless they are detached and unmounted. - After installing packages in the global zone, you have to install the required packages in the non-global zone for Oracle Solaris 11 if you are performing installation for the first time.
+On Oracle Solaris 11.1, if the non-global zone has an older version of Veritas InfoScale packages already installed then during the upgrade of the Veritas InfoScale packages in global zone, packages inside non-global zone are automatically upgraded provided the zone is running. - Make sure that all non-global zones are booted and in the running state before you install or upgrade the VCS packages in the global zone.
+If the non-global zones are not running at the time of upgrade, you have to set the Veritas publisher and then attach the zone with the -u option to install or upgrade the VCS packages inside the non-global zone.